 Improving public perceptions of female refugees and youth.

 Rural Australians for Refugees (RAR) are hosting regional screenings nationally.
 The first being at Victoria’s Swanpool Cinema, as part of the 2018 Benalla Festival.
 GOTAFE supported 2019 event screenings in Wangaratta, Euroa and Shepparton on March 12, 13 & 14th.

 The film has been hugely popular and has attracted very favourable media coverage to date, including 4 out of 5 stars from David Stratton.

 It’s being entered into national and international film festivals and has been offered to SBS and ABC TV.

-It film will be made available to secondary schools via the Association of Teachers of Media (ATOM) Education Shop online and via DVD, with an accompanying study guide.
-Kanopy will distribute to the tertiary sector.
+It film will be made available to secondary schools and tertiary institutions via the Association of Teachers of Media (ATOM) Education Shop online with an accompanying teachers guide.

 It will be made available to public VoD platforms, such as SBS OnDemand, DocPlay, BeamAFilm and OZFLIX and we will pursue general public DVD prospects via self-distribution.
 We are also negotiating with international broadcasters and distributors.

 How will partnerships with this project help inform the project development?